Integration

 Setting up CentralAuth with a native app requires technical knowledge.
 If you need help, contact your development team or check the developer documentation.

 When integrating CentralAuth with web applications, you can use a backend server to store secrets and perform actions.
 When integrating CentralAuth with native apps, this works a little bit differently.
-You have to register your app's bundle ID / package name and App Link / Universal Link to establish a two-way trust between your app and CentralAuth.
 Because it is not possible to safely store a client secret in a native app, we have to perform the login flow with PKCE (Proof Key for Code Exchange).
 See the OAuth documentation for more information.

 To add a new native app registration: